ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 If you succeed in your **parting shot** roll, you add the result from your roll to the final number of **resolution points** scored against your opponent in the round that removed them from the **contest**.

 However, if your opponent succeeds, they take the number of **resolution points** they would, in a standard **round**, score against you, and instead subtracts them from the number of **resolution points** scored against them in the **round** that removed them from the **contest**.
-If the revised total is now less than 5 **RPs**, they returns to the **contest**, and may re-engage you.
+If the revised total is now less than 5 **RPs**, they return to the **contest**, and may re-engage you.
 Your GM describes this as a dramatic turnaround, in which your overreaching has somehow granted them an advantage allowing them to recover from their previous misfortune.
 The provisional consequences they suffered now go away, and are treated as a momentary or seeming disadvantage.

 The **ability** you use must relate to the consequences the opposition will suffer, but needn’t be the same one you used to win the **contest**.
 If the loser is a PC they use a suitable **ability** to resist; otherwise the GM rolls a suitable **resistance** value.